Turning just a few pages into the Bible, we read about the first cities known to man after the global flood of Noah’s day.

 On inscriptions found at this ziggurat, Nabonidus states that he had rebuilt the structure which he learned was originally built during the time of two kings which lived 1,500 years earlier then himself.
 This same inscription also bears the name of another Biblical Babylonian prince named Belshazzar who would live to see God’s handwriting on the walls of Babylon as recorded in Daniel chapter 5.

-Much later in the sixth century B.C.
-Nebuchadnezzar king of Babylon wrote: “I raised the summit of the Tower of stages at Etemenanki so that its top rivalled the heavens.”
+Much later in history Nebuchadnezzar, king of Babylon wrote: “I raised the summit of the Tower of stages at Etemenanki so that its top rivalled the heavens.”

 We also know from Babylonian inscriptions that these towers reached heights of up to 300 feet.

-One of the earliest accounts of the flood is listed on an artifact known as the Sumerian Kings list dating to 2,170 B.C.
+Archaeology in this region has also uncovered one of the earliest accounts of the flood.
+It is listed on an artifact known as the Sumerian Kings list dating back to around 2,200 B.C.
 The inscription reads: “The flood swept over (the earth) .
 After the flood had swept over (the earth) (and) when the kingship was lowered (again) from heaven, kingship was (first) at Kish (Cush).”

 What is interesting about this statement is not only that the flood is the mentioned, but also Cush who was the son of Ham the son of Noah.
 The Bible in Genesis 10:8 states that Nimrod descended from Cush.
 The city of Kish (Cush) was located in the area very close to Babylon.

-Another artifact from the Sumerians found at Nippur (Biblical Calneh) states: “A flood came over the cities to destroy the seed of all mankind . . . all the windstorms, exceedingly powerful attacked as one, At the same time, the flood swept over the culture centers.
+Another artifact known as the Eridu flood account found at Nippur (Biblical Calneh) states: “A flood came over the cities to destroy the seed of all mankind . . . all the windstorms, exceedingly powerful attacked as one, At the same time, the flood swept over the culture centers.
 For seven days and seven nights, the flood had swept over the land.
 The huge boat had been tossed about by the windstorms on the great waters.

 Another fascinating artifact from one of the cities of Asshur mentioned in Genesis 10:11, Nineveh, gives an account of the flood somewhat similar to the Bible’s account, showing they also had a knowledge of the great flood of Noah’s day: